parnic/node-screenlogic/README.md

 ## SLSetHeatModeMessage

-Passed as an argument to the emitted `setHeatMode` event.
+Passed as an argument to the emitted `heatModeChanged` event.
 The passed version is empty, however, since the response is just an acknowledgement of receipt of the set command.

 ### Properties